 How can I learn about other schools or districts that are running successful Educators Rising programs?

-The Teacher Leader Community in the EdRising Virtual Campus is a safe space for sharing, asking questions, and building professional relationships with your peers and counterparts around the country.
-As of June 2016, there were 15,000 members and 850 schools in the Educators Rising network.
+The Teacher Leader Community in the EdRising Virtual Campus is a safe space created specifically for you to share ideas and lesson plans, ask questions, and build professional relationships with your peers and counterparts around the country.
+As of August 2017, there were more than 39,000 members and 2,400 schools in the Educators Rising network.

-No … and … no!
-If you already have a cocurricular program of study in place, Educators Rising is a way for you to extend and amplify the learning that is already happening.
-The opportunities and content offered through the EdRising Virtual Campus can be incorporated into your classroom as supplemental resources for you and your students.
-One quick example: use the National Board videos to demonstrate great teaching in action!
+Don’t worry — if you already have a cocurricular program of study in place, Educators Rising is simply a way for you to extend and amplify the learning that is already happening.
+The opportunities offered through the EdRising Virtual Campus can be incorporated into your classroom to supplement the great work you’re currently doing.
+One quick example is using the National Board videos to demonstrate great teaching in action!

-Though there are opportunities for your students to engage in Educators Rising outside of the typical school day — especially through attending conferences or competitions — Educators Rising does not need to be an “add-on” or after-school club.
-The bottom line is we want to help students have substantive opportunities to try out teaching, and that occurs best when woven into a structured, cocurricular program.
+Though there are opportunities for your students to engage with Educators Rising outside of the typical school day — especially through attending the national conference or competing — Educators Rising does not need to be an “add-on” or after-school club.
+The bottom line is that we want to help students have substantive opportunities to try out teaching, and that occurs best when woven into a structured, cocurricular program.

-I was part of the Future Educators Association.
+I was part of the Future Educators Association (FEA) several years ago.
 How is this different?

-With the evolution to Educators Rising, we’ve shifted our focus to offer a dramatically expanded set of resources to help students develop their teaching skills and navigate the journey to becoming a great teacher.
+With our evolution to Educators Rising, we’ve shifted our focus to offer a dramatically expanded set of resources to help students develop their teaching skills and navigate the journey to becoming great teachers.
 This includes more support for you, the teacher!

 By taking what was great about FEA and expanding on it, we are raising the bar for what aspiring teachers know and are able to do.
-In addition to doing away with national dues, we are offering a suite of new resources — like the EdRising Virtual Campus, an online community that provides cutting-edge opportunities for connecting and learning; a more robust national conference; expanded national competitions; and opportunities for you and your students to connect with national education leaders.
+In addition to doing away with national dues to make membership more accessible to aspiring educators and their dedicated teacher leaders, we now offer a suite of new resources.
+These include the EdRising Academy curriculum for teachers and schools that want to start cocurricular programs, Educators Rising “Beginning to Teach” micro-credentials to give students the opportunity to showcase their growing skills, and more.
 It’s so much more than just a name change!